-As with all promotions regulations, it's important to stress that the regulations will not ban promotions; rather, they will restrict promotions on unhealthy HFSS products.
+As with all promotions regulations, we feel it is important to stress that the proposed regulations will not ban promotions; rather, they will restrict promotions on unhealthy HFSS products.
 These HFSS products are still able to do sold, just not promoted, and retailers are still able to offer promotions on healthier products.
-A comprehensive approach including TPRs in scope should avoid loopholes.